ocaml-bench/sandmark/README.md

 nightly benchmark runs are available at [sandmark.ocamllabs.io](https://sandmark.ocamllabs.io).

+## 📣 Attention Users 🫵

-If you are interested in running the sandmark benchmarks on your compiler branch, please add your branch to [sandmark nightly config](https://github.com/ocaml-bench/sandmark-nightly-config#adding-your-compiler-branch-to-the-nightly-runs).
+If you are interested in only running the sandmark benchmarks on your compiler branch, please add your branch to [sandmark nightly config](https://github.com/ocaml-bench/sandmark-nightly-config#adding-your-compiler-branch-to-the-nightly-runs).
 Read on if you are interested in setting up your own instance of Sandmark for local